Bringing home the gold

 Photo courtesy of Elizabeth Wood-Weas

-From left, Claire Lauterbach, Elizabeth Wood-Weas and Jean Grey Battle with their National Tournament trophies.
+From left, Jane Grey Battle, Elizabeth Wood-Weas and Claire Lauterbach with their National Tournament trophies.

 Members of the Mountain Brook Junior High speech and debate team brought home a national championship trophy and numerous individual awards from the recent National Tournament in Fort Lauderdale.

-Rising ninth-graders Jean Grey Battle and Claire Lauterbach emerged as national champions in middle school public forum debate from a pool of 95 teams at the competition, held June 20-22.
+Rising ninth-graders Jane Grey Battle and Claire Lauterbach emerged as national champions in middle school public forum debate from a pool of 95 teams at the competition, held June 20-22.
 The topic of debate centered around the merits of keeping the North American Free Trade Agreement intact.

 Lauterbach said she couldn’t believe it when they were announced as the winners.